 This gene is responsible for mottled or patchy coat color in some dogs.
-Dogs with an Mm result are likely to have merle coat patterning or be "phantom" merle (where the merle allele is not obvious in their coat).
-Dogs with an MM result are likely to have merle or double merle coat patterning.
+Dogs with an M\m result are likely to appear merle or could be "non-expressing" merle, meaning that the merle pattern is very subtle or not at all evident in their coat.
+Dogs with an M\M\ result are likely to have merle or double merle coat patterning.
 Dogs with an mm result are unlikely to have a merle coat pattern.